 We provide one-on-one casework, support and information relating to housing, education, employment and training, Centrelink, health, family and community services to individuals, families and young people.
-Our programs include settlement English classes, parents groups, a homework support program, Drivetime program and recreational activities.
+Our programs include settlement English classes, parents groups, a homework support program, Driver Licensing Access Program (DLAP) and recreational activities.
 We also undertake community development activities which include the implementation of projects that aim to support and empower newly emerging community groups.

 The program is funded by the Government Department of Home Affairs under the SETS funding program.
 It is delivered under the NSW Settlement Partnership (NSP) with Settlement Services International (SSI).

 Refugee Challenge – Restoring Hope project.

 Sutherland Shire Refugee Connections.

 Activities celebrating Harmony Day, Refugee Week, Diwali and Chinese New Year.